COVID-19 surge pushes U.S. hospitals to brink as 2nd vaccine nears approval

 The initial 2.9 million doses of the Pfizer/BioNTech vaccine began shipping on Sunday and were still making their way to hospitals across the country and into the arms of doctors, nurses, and other frontline medical professionals.

 Some of the first shots were also going to residents and staff of long-term care facilities.
-Later vaccine rounds will go to other essential workers, senior citizens and people with chronic health conditions.
+Other essential workers, senior citizens and people with chronic health conditions will be next on the list.

 Some are distrustful of immunizations in general, and some are wary of the unprecedented speed with which the first vaccines were developed and rolled out - 11 months from the first documented U.S. cases of COVID-19.

-Public health authorities have sought to reassure Americans that the vaccines are safe as well as highly effective at preventing illness.
+Health authorities have sought to reassure Americans that large-scale clinical trials and rigorous scientific review found the vaccines to be safe as well as highly effective at preventing illness.

-But ambivalence has emerged even among pockets of healthcare workers designated as first in line for inoculation.

-Public service messaging about vaccines has been mixed with urgent pleas for Americans to remain diligent about social distancing and mask-wearing until immunizations become widely available.
+Those messages have been combined with urgent pleas for Americans to remain diligent about social distancing and mask-wearing until immunizations become widely available.

 California has been hit particularly hard in recent weeks, with many of its hospitals reporting ICUs at or near capacity, a dire situation that triggered a renewal of sweeping stay-at-home orders across much of the state.